markdonaho/kaggle-notebook-tpu-llama/README.md

 [x] Verify the connection to all 8 TPU cores. ✅

-### Session 2.3: Model Conversion with MaxText (GCP Method) [🔄]
+### Session 2.3: Model Conversion with MaxText (GCP Method) [✅]

-Objective: To bypass Kaggle's limitations by using a Google Cloud VM to run MaxText's conversion script, converting the PyTorch weights into a MaxText-compatible JAX checkpoint stored in Google Cloud Storage.
+Objective: To bypass Kaggle's limitations by using a Google Cloud VM to run MaxText's conversion script, converting the PyTorch weights into a MaxText-compatible JAX checkpoint.

-Status: In Progress.
-We have diagnosed a series of complex, interacting bugs in the conversion process, including incorrect weight names, Python module resolution failures, and Python bytecode caching issues.
-A final, robust version of the `run_conversion.sh` script has been prepared.
-The new approach patches the conversion script in-memory and pipes it directly to the Python interpreter, which should resolve all previously encountered issues.
-This script is ready to be run at the start of the next session.
+Status: Complete.
+We executed a hardened, automated conversion flow on a GCP VM.
+The process now downloads a local Hugging Face snapshot of `meta-llama/Meta-Llama-3.1-8B-Instruct`, injects targeted debug code, and writes checkpoints to an absolute path to satisfy Orbax.
+Conversion succeeded and the base weights were saved on the VM.

+Details:
+- Used a dedicated `remote_executor.sh` invoked from `run_conversion.sh` to avoid nested shell quoting issues
+- Downloaded local HF snapshot via `huggingface-cli download` and pointed MaxText to the local path
+- Verified `chkpt_vars` populated; corrected access and confirmed presence of `model.norm.weight`
+- Fixed Orbax error by writing to an absolute path: `$HOME/maxtext/llama-3.1-8b-maxtext-checkpoint`

 Actionable Steps:

-[ ] **Run the Final Conversion Script**: Execute the fully debugged `run_conversion.sh` script to perform the automated conversion on the GCP VM.
-[x] Create GCP VM: Spin up a temporary, powerful Google Compute Engine VM (e.g., n2-standard-8 with 32GB RAM and 100GB disk).
-[x] Setup MaxText on VM: SSH into the VM, clone the MaxText repository, and install its dependencies.
-[x] Fix Weight Names in Conversion Script**: Modify `llama_or_mistral_ckpt.py` on the VM to use the correct weight names for Llama 3.1 (e.g., `model.norm.weight` instead of `norm.weight`).
-[ ] Run MaxText Conversion: Use MaxText's built-in conversion script.
-You'll need to accept the Llama 3.1 terms and get a Hugging Face token first.
-The script handles downloading the sharded safetensors and converting them into a single JAX checkpoint.

-# First, log in to Hugging Face
-huggingface-cli login
+[x] Run the Final Conversion Script: Executed successfully on the GCP VM [x] Create GCP VM and install MaxText dependencies
+[x] Fix Weight Names in Conversion Script: Use `model.norm.weight` [x] Run MaxText Conversion: Completed with local HF snapshot [x] Verify Output: Checkpoint saved at `/home/markdonaho/maxtext/llama-3.1-8b-maxtext-checkpoint` [ ] Upload to GCS: `gsutil -m rsync -r ./llama-3.1-8b-maxtext-checkpoint gs://<your-bucket>/llama-3.1-8b-maxtext-checkpoint` [ ] Teardown VM: Delete the GCE VM to avoid costs

+Next Steps:
-# Run the conversion script, pointing output to your GCS bucket
+- Upload the checkpoint directory from the VM to your GCS bucket
-python MaxText/llama_or_mistral_ckpt.py \
-  --base-model-path meta-llama/Meta-Llama-3.1-8B-Instruct \
-  --model-size 8b \
-  --maxtext-model-path gs://your-gcs-bucket-name/llama-3.1-8b-maxtext-checkpoint

-[ ] Verify Output: Confirm that the converted JAX checkpoint files have been saved to your Google Cloud Storage (GCS) bucket.

-[ ] Teardown VM: Shut down or delete the GCP VM to avoid incurring further costs.
+- Update Kaggle notebook to load from `gs://<your-bucket>/llama-3.1-8b-maxtext-checkpoint`
+- Proceed to Session 2.4 (configure Kaggle for training)

 ### Session 2.4: Configure Kaggle for MaxText Training [ ]